-New York - Sony used the new Yankee Stadium Thursday as the setting to unveil its latest Blu-ray Disc offerings, including a pair of 400-disc Blu-ray Disc (BD) MegaChangers and a new single-disc player.
+Sony used the new Yankee Stadium and the navy blue of Yankee pinstripes last month to unveil its latest Blu-ray Disc offerings, including a pair of 400-disc Blu-ray Disc (BD) MegaChangers and a new single-disc player.

 The BD MegaChangers — BDP-CX960 (shipping this fall at an $800 suggested retail) and BDP-CX7000ES (shipping in August at $1,900) — will store and play up to 400 Blu-ray discs, DVDs and CDs.